 Changes, or mutations, in the DNA in prostate gland cells can cause them to become cancerous.
 Mutations can pass from a parent to their child, or they can occur during a person's lifetime.

 Men who are 55 years of age or older may wish to consider having a screening test for prostate cancer.

 Screening is when a person undergoes a test for cancer before any symptoms occur, and healthcare professionals usually offer it to people who have a higher risk of the disease.

 The screening test for prostate cancer is known as a prostate-specific antigen (PSA) test.

 The test measures the amount of PSA in the blood.
 PSA is a protein that the prostate makes, and higher levels can suggest a problem with prostate health that may require further tests.

-Tests that doctors use to diagnose prostate cancer after a PSA test can include a biopsy with a Gleason score.
+Tests that doctors use to diagnose prostate cancer after a PSA test can include

 A biopsy involves removing a small piece of tissue from the prostate gland and examining it under a microscope to look for cancer cells.
 A doctor may use ultrasound or imaging to locate the part of the tissue that they want to remove.